PastorGL/datacooker-etl/README.md

 * GeoJSON/GPX fragments
 * Database's tables

-### Key Features That Make Difference

-Blazingly fast!
-Data Cooker utilizes Spark RDD API with very thin layer of metadata and minimal overhead.
-Code is meticulously optimized,and every cycle and byte counts.

-Allows addressing data sets on partition level.
-Unlike higher-level tools Data Cooker completely bypasses unaddressed partitions, and no empty Spark tasks are generated.

-Natively supports arbitrary JSON Objects and geospatial right on SQL query level.

-SQL dialect has imperative procedural programming extensions: variables, loops, branching operators, functions and procedures.
-Variables can be defined right in the script, as well as come from command line and environment.

-Has extremely powerful REPL with very good debugging abilities.

-Custom language operators, functions, and Pluggables can be added using Java API, and entire toolset can be built into a customized, fully branded distribution.

 ### Default Plugable Modules and Functional Extensions

 * Math functions and operators, incl. bitwise